Chiodo Simona

 Full Professor

-She spent research stays at Harvard University, USA (2003 and 2004), was Visiting Scholar at the University of Pittsburgh, USA (2014), Visiting Professor at the University of Edinburgh, UK (2016), at the University of Cambridge, UK (2019), and at Karnavati University, India (2025), and Academic Visitor at Xi’an University of Architecture and Technology, China (2016), at TU Delft, Netherlands (2017), at ETH Zurich, Switzerland (2017), at Chalmers University of Technology, Sweden (2018), and at the Massachusetts Institute of Technology, USA (2022).
+She carried out research visits at Harvard University, USA (2003 and 2004), was a Visiting Scholar at the University of Pittsburgh, USA (2014), a Visiting Professor at the University of Edinburgh, UK (2016), at the University of Cambridge, UK (2019), and at Karnavati University, India (2025), and an Academic Visitor at Xi’an University of Architecture and Technology, China (2016), at Delft University of Technology, Netherlands (2017), at ETH Zurich, Switzerland (2017), at Chalmers University of Technology, Sweden (2018), at the Massachusetts Institute of Technology (MIT), USA (2022), and at the University of Toronto, Canada (2026).

 Research projects

-• SCRAPS - Writing the Sleep CRisis: 24/7 cAPitalism and neoliberal Subjectivity
+SCRAPS - Writing the Sleep CRisis: 24/7 cAPitalism and neoliberal Subjectivity

 Project details